When it comes to reporting a workplace injury, it is not as simple as just telling your side of the story and collecting a check.

 Unfortunately, many don’t receive the full benefits they are owed because of how complex the workers compensation process can be.
 On top of that, your employer, the insurance company, and even your doctor are not going to be concerned about representing your legal interests.

-That is why it is always best to at least consult with a professional in the field.
+That is why it is always best to at least consult with a professional in the field as soon as possible after your workplace injury.
 Workers compensation attorneys are experienced in getting injured employees their deserved payment in full instead of just a fraction of it or nothing at all.

 The Law Office of Brian D. Tadros specializes in workers compensation cases and has over 17 years of experience helping Florida workers from around the state with their compensation cases.